London ULEZ Daily Charge, Location and 2021 Expansion

 Other than driving a compliant car, not really.
 Of course, even driving something that’s eligible now is no guarantee for the future as emissions regulations tighten and control becomes stricter.

-Ensuring your car meets the latest emission regulations means you’ll escape the clutches of the ULEZ fee.
+Ensuring your car meets the latest ULEZ 2021 emission regulations means you’ll escape the clutches of the congestion charge.
 Helpfully, many manufacturers are offering scrappage schemes to those trading in older non-compliant vehicles, with Kia knocking up to £2,500 off selected models, while MG will provide as much as £2,000 towards the newly-revised 3 model.
-Hyundai extend that to up to £4,000, including £2,500 off the Ioniq Hybrid.
+Hyundai extended that to up to £4,000, including £2,500 off the Ioniq Hybrid.

 Switching to a zero emission vehicle is the only sure-fire way to avoid increasingly restrictive or expensive ULEZs, either in London or beyond, with a number of more affordable electric cars now available.
 The Kia e-Niro will escape both the London ULEZ and Congestion Charge, and provide up to 282-miles of emissions free motoring, while Hyundai’s Kona Electric gets a near-identical 279-mile range.
 MG’s new ZS EV arrives soon, providing a more budget conscious SUV proposition, while a range of Volkswagen, Audi and SEAT electric cars are arriving, covering everything from city cars to luxury SUVs.

 “Had a call from Tim, very friendly, not pushy and no pressure.
 Will be back when its time to replace my car”

 “Great website and very informative articles -topped off with a great call follow call”